clusterlink-net/clusterlink/design-proposals/project-deploymnet.md

 Currently, ClusterLink deployment involves using the cl-adm CLI, which generates a large YAML file that contains the control plane and dataplane deployments, services, and RBAC configurations.
 In the new design, this process will be managed by the ClusterLink operator, which has the following advantages:

-* It consumes a simpler and more concise YAML configuration.
+* It consumes a simpler and more concise configuration in the form of a CRD.
 * The use of CRD and the operator aids in automating deployment changes over time.
 * The proposal differentiates between fabric and site administrators and provides a more secure deployment model via k8s RBAC.